 All students are given the opportunity to study a modern foreign language at KS4.
-Spanish is offered as part of this provision and can count as part of the English Baccalaureate qualification.
-GCSE Spanish is currently being delivered in Years 10 and 11.
-The KS4 GCSE Spanish qualification follows the AQA examination board specification for this academic year.
+GCSE Spanish is delivered in Years 9, 10 and 11.
+Year 10 follow the AQA examination board specification and this will continue into Year 11.
 Students are able to sit foundation or higher tier examinations in this subject.

 Course content for GCSE Spanish includes the following topics:

 Students are assessed in the four key skill areas of speaking, listening, reading and writing.
 The assessments are all equal in weight 25% for each of the 4 skills.
 All are tested at the end of Y11.
 Newly added course content means there is a now a role play, photo card and general conversation on two of the topics covered for GCSE.
 Students also have a short translation task to do in the reading paper.